samfan0429/macademics/README.md

 # Macademics

-A student-built semester planning webapp for Macalester students
+A student-built semester planning webapp for Macalester students.

 ---